Acceleration of polytropic solar wind: Parker Solar Probe observation and one-dimensional model: 1D polytropic solar wind model

 \subsection{Polytropic solar wind}

 In this section, we show how to self-consistently find the transonic solutions, i.e. solutions that pass through the sound point smoothly, with $\gamma > 1$.
 The polytropic case is more complicated than the isothermal case in that the critical point cannot be explicitly determined.
+A self-consistent analysis of the polytropic wind solution can be found in the textbook Ref. [\onlinecite{meyer2007basics}], while the approach presented in this section is different from that in Ref. [\onlinecite{meyer2007basics}].

 The mass-conservation relation gives

 where $\rho_0$, $V_0$, and $A_0$ are the density, velocity, and cross section area at the inner boundary $r_0$.
 The polytropic relation gives $P\rho^{-\gamma} = Const$ or equivalently $T\rho^{-(\gamma-1)} = Const$.
 The momentum equation is